 Russian Flagship students are required to complete a minimum of 6 weeks of study abroad in an approved intensive Russian-language program at the secondary or post-secondary level prior to application to the Russian Overseas Flagship (ROF) capstone program.
 This pre-capstone study abroad program must include at least 20 hours per week of formal academic instruction in Russian and a homestay with a Russian-speaking family.

-Russian Flagship students at UW-Madison must apply for admission to the Russian Overseas Flagship.
+UW-Madison Russian Flagship students must apply for admission directly to the ROF.
 Applications are usually due in mid-January for the following academic year.
 Students must plan far in advance to apply for the program and to meet Russian proficiency and pre-capstone study abroad eligibility requirements.
 (Participation in an intensive Russian-language study abroad program at the secondary level or beyond for a minimum of 6 weeks is required for students to be eligible to apply to the ROF.
 This pre-capstone study abroad program must include at least 20 hours per week of formal academic instruction in Russian and a homestay with a Russian-speaking family.)

-Note: Students must complete applications for the ROF in two portals, one through the UW-Madison Office of International Academic Programs (IAP) and one through American Councils for International Education.
-Please contact Joanna Poinsatte with questions.
+Note: Students must complete applications for the ROF both through the UW-Madison Office of International Academic Programs (IAP) and through the Institute of International Education.

 The Language Flagship has three levels of recognition for students who complete Language Flagship programs: